AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/determining-compute-requirements.md

 * [Proposing to modify an existing analysis in Discussions?](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions/new?category=modify-an-existing-analysis)
     * Report what you know about computational resources required in the "Other Details" field
 * [Filing an issue to start an analysis?](STUB_LINK)
-    * Report what you know about computational resources required in the "What computational resources will you require?" field
+    * Report what you know about the required computational resources in the "What computational resources will you require?" field
 * [Filing an issue to modify an analysis?](STUB_LINK)
-    * Report what you know about computational resources required in the "Will you require different computational resources beyond what the analysis module already uses?" field
+    * Report what you know about the required computational resources in the "Will you require different computational resources beyond what the analysis module already uses?" field
 * [Filing a pull request?](STUB_LINK)
     * Fill out the section explaining to reviewers what computational resources are required to run the code ("What are the computational requirements to be able to run the code in this PR?")